-We are lucky to receive a lot of job and internship applications.
-But sometimes we see that talented students have trouble presenting themselves and their work.
-To help them, we created this post with portfolio tips and give lectures to design educations.
-We hope that this information will help you to get accepted into our studio. (or somewhere else 😉).
+We see that some talented students have trouble presenting themselves and their work.
+Therefore we created this post to share our tips and preferences.
+We hope that this information will help you to get accepted into our studio. (or somewhere else..).

-- Do a competitor analyses at Issuu or Behance (search for product design)
+- Do a competitor analysis at Issuu or Behance (search for product design)

-- Create nice logical/understandable stories.
-These will show your design process, capabilities and your sense of quality and detail.
+- Create nice logical/understandable stories and show your design process, capabilities, and your sense of quality and detail

 - Keep the layout simple and clean (it is about telling the story and showing the content)

-- Make sure you create a high-res but low MB pdf (it shows your skills with Adobe/InDesign)
+- Make sure you create a high-res but low size pdf (max 10MB, it shows your skills with Adobe/InDesign)

 Your portfolio could include: